new-frontiers-14/frontier-station-14/MARKERS.md

 ## Yaml

-All Yaml files contributed after 17 February, 2024 23:00:00 UTC should contain the following header:
+All Yaml files contributed after 1 July, 2024 23:00:00 UTC should contain the following header:

 ```yaml
 # New Frontiers - This file is licensed under AGPLv3